extism/rust-pdk/README.md

 // empty unit
 // be aware that plugin_fn expects params, so for a void func
-// us this empty unit
+// use this empty unit
 #[plugin_fn]
 pub fn hello(_: ()) -> FnResult<String> {
     Ok("Hello, World!".into())